dojo/docs/dojox/rpc/Service.rst

 .. code-block :: javascript

-  dojo.require("dojo.io.script");
   dojo.require("dojox.rpc.Service");

+There are several transports/envelopes that are defined in separate modules to minimize the size of dojox.rpc.Service.
+These must also be loaded if their used by the SMD:
+* JSONP Transport requires `dojo.io.script <dojo/io/script>`_
+* REST transport requires `dojox.rpc.Rest <dojox/rpc/Rest>`_
+* JSON-RPC-2.0 and JSON-RPC-1.0 envelopes require `dojox.rpc.JsonRPC <dojox/rpc/JsonRPC>`_

-We only need `dojo.io.script <dojo/io/script>`_ if our service is cross-domain, which the provided SMDLibrary SMD's are.
-If you define your own SMD with a local target endpoint, you can omit the require().
+All of the provided SMDLibrary SMD's are based on JSONP, and consequently require `dojo.io.script <dojo/io/script>`_.
+If you define your own SMD with a local target endpoint, `dojo.io.script <dojo/io/script>`_ is not needed.

 ==================
 Starting a Service